 The caramel tones of that first sip filled my mouth & as I placed the glass onto the table, the curtain swished next to me, blown by the draft as more kindred spirits, wet & bedraggled, made their way, through to safety.
 I too joined my newly acquired comrades in nodding acknowledgement for the forlorn arrivals.
 The storm was now raging so hard that I was unsure whether I would ever make it home again, so I took another sip.
 My mind started remembering dear friends & loved ones, who were trapped in the confines of work, amid this harrowing meteorological onslaught.
 With all good spirit, I just had to see if they were okay, so I sent them multiple selfies of myself, my beer & my Brompton.
 I am sad to report that they were under so much emotional duress at this time, that their replies cannot be published on this page.

 And so the storm raged on into afternoon, well beyond 3 o’clock.
 For a split-second, the thought of braving the elements crossed my mind, but this soon dissipated as I made my way back to the barmaid & her taut forearms.
 As I stood patiently waiting, it dawned on me that I could be trapped here for some time.
-I had some tough choices to make – salt & vinegar or beef?
-Stick with Mr Chubbs or try something new?
+I had some tough choices to make – salt & vinegar or beef flavoured crisps?

 Back at the table, I supped the foam from my second pint & split open the packet of crisps.
 A curious dilemma then befell me.
 The first pint had worked through my system rapidly & I now possessed a bladder like a Zeppelin.
 Should I risk leaving my Brompton under the table, or do I carry it up the three flights of stairs to the gents?
 I decided to leave my treasured vehicle under the table & proceeded to sprint upstairs, leaping three steps at a time.

 Returning to my seat, at a pace more befitting a man of my age, I checked my phone.
 It was now 3.30.
 I checked my phone again & then the window.
 The drizzle, I mean, the storm had almost stopped & sunlight reflected off the puddles on the ground.
 I had survived.
-Swilling the final remnants of my beer around the glass, I knocked it back in one go & picking up my Brompton, I silently thanked Weatherspoons for keeping me safe & headed for the door, ready for a jovial cycle home.
+Swilling the final remnants of my beer around the glass, I knocked it back in one go & picking up my Brompton, I silently thanked Weatherspoons for keeping me safe & headed for the door, ready for a jovial cycle home & an even more jovial reception from my wife.